-Cash balances have been held mainly in the current account with Lloyds Bank, but in accordance with the academy trust's finance policy, cash is transferred into a higher interest-bearing deposit account when significant surplus balances can be foreseen and cashflow is certain. £75,000 of cash is held in an interest earning savings account with Virgin Money and £85,000 in an interest earning savings account with United Trust Bank.
-These institutions are all protected by the Financial Services Compensation Scheme up to £85,000 and have good credit ratings.
+Cash balances have been held mainly in the current account with Lloyds Bank, but in accordance with the academy trust's finance policy, cash is transferred into a higher interest-bearing deposit account when significant surplus balances can be foreseen and cashflow is certain.
+Two interest earning savings accounts are held with institutions which are all protected by the Financial Services Compensation Scheme up to £85,000 and have good credit ratings.
 Any change of policy would require approval by the board.